-At the end of this training course, you'll be in a position to bring about change in the organization.Targeted audience
+At the end of this learning unit, you'll be able to analyze the situation.

 Most people admit that it is easier to be influenced by a person who shows a good command of an issue.
 However, this mastery is not limited to a simple knowledge of the facts.
 It is characterized by a good understanding of the links between the elements of the file and the possible impacts on the different actors involved.